 The average American household that has credit card debt is carrying a balance of $16,000.
-And that’s just the average, many people have much, much more.
+And that’s just the average.
+Many people have much, much more.
 And if a friend already has $16,000 in consumer debt, you can guarantee your bachelorette party will be joining that debt on a credit card, to be paid off, along with interest, for years to come.
 The average young woman doesn’t save for retirement and won’t be able to afford a home.
 We say we want our fellow sisters to be ass-kicking financial independents.
 Do our actions meet our words?

 Your big decision will come down to doing something “in town” versus “out of town” for the majority of your guests.
 If you decide on a locale that requires travel, no worries!
-But ensure your friends there will be no hard feelings if they need to opt out for any reason.
+But assure your friends there will be no hard feelings if they need to opt out for any reason.
 And mean it: No being the passive aggressive bride/MOH.
 Remember, if someone can’t go to your party—whether explicitly for financial reasons or not—they are the one that is missing out.
 It sucks to be the one that is left behind, especially if it’s for money reasons.

 Maybe you decide to do an “in town” bachelorette party so that you can include everyone while causing minimum financial stress.
 I know that this is not a very popular option, and I understand this!
 No one wants to stick around, your party guests included!
 But for some brides, when weighing inclusion and affordability in the destination decision, a local affair makes the most sense.

 It’s okay to feel bummed that you don’t get your dream bachelorette, but focus on the positives: You have a stunning group of friends from a variety of backgrounds, all of these people are willing to celebrate you multiple times in one year (each at a cost to them), and you’re going to have a fabulous time no matter what.
 If you think that being in a certain city or hotel is what makes-or-breaks the party, all ya need to do is to think back to your favorite nights with friends: They probably weren’t at some big fancy party or even at some exotic destination.
-I find that it’s the bunkered-down time together that often makes for the best memories.
+Often, it’s the bunkered-down time together that makes for the best memories.
 These moments can happen in the subtlest of places—a janky cabin in the woods, an unexpected dive bar with live music, or a late-night dance party in the AirBNB rec room.

 To the Partygoer